-If the solutions above do not work for you, or you are working on a desktop machine, please follow these instructions to disable the Intel graphics card via the Windows Device Manager:
+If the solutions above do not work for you, or you are working on a desktop machine, or you have issues when using a docking station, then please follow these instructions to disable the Intel graphics (integrated) chip via the Windows Device Manager:

-WARNING: On some systems, the following steps may be harmful and can only be reverted via Windows Safe-Mode.
+WARNING: On systems that only have an Intel chip and no NVIDIA / AMD GPU, the following steps may be harmful and can only be reverted via Windows Safe-Mode.

 Windows Device Manager

-Your system will now automatically use the second GPU in your system.
-This solution does work for desktop and mobile machines.
+Your system should then automatically use the second GPU available to the system.
+This solution works for desktop and mobile machines and can resolve issues when using a docking station.
 However, if you are using a notebook, you probably want to follow the instructions above, because disabling your Intel HD graphics card can increase your power consumption and therefore reduce your battery time.

-Check that your main display is plugged in to the port of the GPU and then reboot the machine.
-You should then find that the missing options will become available in the GPU’s Control Panel.
+Check that your main display is plugged into the display port of the GPU and then reboot the machine.
+You should then find that all the options set out above will become available in the GPU’s associated Control Panel.